umexkarn/noob-learner/README.md

 # noob-learner
-This is a self learning project
+This is a self learning project for Full Stack Development